 Over 40,000 polling stations will be set up across Morocco's 12 regions on Election Day.
-According to Chapter 7 of Organic Law No. 57-11, the choices of the polling stations and central offices are decided by the Governor of each province or prefecture.3 Polling stations should be placed in public areas close to voters.
+According to Chapter 7 of Organic Law No. 57-11, the location of polling stations is decided by the Governor of each province or prefecture.3 Polling stations should be placed in public areas close to voters.
 Citizens are notified of these places at least 10 days before Election Day through posters, media outlets, in addition to SMS and smartphone application services.
 Local administrative authorities should provide voter lists to municipalities or districts at least two days prior to Election Day.
 Governors appoint Presidents of polling stations no later than two days before Election Day.